mbsa-tud/ABiD-FI/README.md

 # Fault Injection Tool
-This tool allows the user to inject (1) Internal Faults, e.g. BitFlips or Zeros, and (2) External Faults, including the most common image corruptions in Computer Vision.
-Furthermore, this tool will also allow for the injection of LiDAR faults (tbd).
+This tool allows the user to inject (1) Image Faults, including the most common image corruptions in Computer Vision, and (2) LIDAR Faults.

 ## Description of Program